ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ```
 #### Initializing BMSAuthorizationManager

+In order to use `BMSAuthorizationManager` you will need to add the following code snippet.
 The following native code initializes the `BMSAuthorizationManager` with the MCA service `tenantId`, the `tenantId` can be found under the service credentials by clicking on the show credentials button on the MCA service tile.
 This method should be called before making a request.

-* Android
+* Android (*OnCreate in MainActivity.java before `loadUrl`*)
 ```Java
 MCAAuthorizationManager mcaAuthorizationManager = MCAAuthorizationManager.createInstance(this.getApplicationContext(),"<tenantId>");
 BMSClient.getInstance().setAuthorizationManager(mcaAuthorizationManager)
 MFPAuthorizationManager.initialize("<tenantId>");
 ```
-* iOS
+* iOS (*AppDelegate.m*)
 ```Objective-C
   [CDVBMSClient initMCAAuthorizationManagerManager:@"<tenantId>"]; //Xcode 7 and Xcode 8 with Swift 3
   [CDVBMSClient initMCAAuthorizationManagerManagerWithTenantId:@"<tenantId>"]; // Xcode 8 with Swift 3